Georgeanna-Li/Capstone_CFI/README.md

 ## May 12th

 Looked for more linguistics features online and plug them into our model to see which features play the most important role.

+## May 13th

+Today I attended the speaker series from Scott, a current linguistics engineer at Amazon.
+He introduced the workflow from the product team to the long-term debugging lifecycle of a linguistics engineer.